SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/publication-policy.md

   overlay_image: /assets/images/home/GCamp6s_brain.jpg
 ---

-In common with other microscopy facilities, the AMF follows the [Royal Microscopy Society publication guidelines](https://www.rms.org.uk/community/networks-affiliates/bioimaginguk-network/resources/imaging-facility-publication-guidelines.html).
+In common with many other microscopy facilities, the AMF follows the [Royal Microscopy Society publication guidelines](https://www.rms.org.uk/community/networks-affiliates/bioimaginguk-network/resources/imaging-facility-publication-guidelines.html).
 This means that:

 1. Publications must acknowledge the AMF (and named staff if appropriate) when a study uses equipment managed by the Facility.
 2. In cases where an AMF staff member has contributed significantly and/or provided non-routine services, they are to be added as co-authors.